flageval-baai/FlagEval/README.md

 [ImageEval-prompt](https://github.com/FlagOpen/FlagEval/blob/master/imageEval/README.md) is a set of prompts that evaluate text-to-image (T2I) models at a fine-grained level, including entity, style and detail.
 By conducting comprehensive evaluations at a fine-grained level, researchers can better understand the strengths and limitations of T2I models, in order to further improve their performance.

-* Including 1,624 English prompts and 339 Chinese prompts
+* Including 1,624 English prompts and 339 Chinese prompts.
-* For each prompt, we annotated three dimensions: entity, style, and detail.
+* Each prompt is annotated using "double-blind annotation & third-party arbitration" approach, divided into three dimensions: entities, styles, and details.
 	* Entity dimension includes five sub-dimensions: object, state, color, quantity, and position;
 	* Style dimension includes two sub-dimensions: painting style and cultural style;
 	* Detail dimension includes four sub-dimensions: hands, facial features, gender, and illogical knowledge.